-Children with special educational needs will be admitted to the Academy, where the Academy is named within a Statement of Special Educational Needs or Education, Health and Care Plan.
+Children with special educational needs will be admitted to the Academy, where the Academy is named within an Education, Health and Care Plan.

 Where applications for admission exceed the number of places available, the following criteria will be applied in the order set out below, to decide which children will be offered places:

-Tie breaker: For those children living equidistant from the Academy eg where two or more applicants live equidistant from the Academy, as measured by the Local Authority, the remaining places will be allocated by random allocation; this process will be independently supervised.
+For those children living equidistant from the Academy (eg. where two or more applicants live equidistant from the Academy, as measured by the Local Authority), the remaining places will be allocated by random allocation.
+This process will be independently supervised.

-*Includes; step/half-brother/sister; adopted brother/sister; permanently resident in the same household and currently attending the Academy (excluding pupils who it is reasonably anticipated are in their final year).
-“Currently attending the Academy” will include attendance in the 6th Form unless it can reasonably be anticipated that such and attendee is in their final year.
+(i) Siblings include step/halfbrother/sister; adopted brother/sister; permanently resident in the same household and currently attending the Academy (excluding pupils who it is reasonably anticipated are in their final year).
+“Currently attending the Academy” will include attendance in the 6th Form unless it can reasonably be anticipated that such an attendee is in their final year.

-Where the Governors are unable to offer a place because the Academy is oversubscribed, parents have the right to appeal to an independent admission appeal panel, set up under the School Standards and Framework Act, 1998, as amended by the Education Act, 2002.
+Where the Governors are unable to offer a place because the Academy is oversubscribed,parents have the right to an independent admission appeal panel, set up under the School Standards and Framework Act 1998, as amended by the Education Act 2002.